-Creamy, decadent chocolate peanut butter fudge is made with just four wholesome ingredients, no condensed milk and no added sugar.
+Creamy, decadent keto chocolate peanut butter fudge made with just four wholesome ingredients, no condensed milk, and no added sugar.

 I was amazed at the result because it was not just healthy and keto, but also creamy and delicious.
 It was perfect!
 The original Idiot Fudge is perfect too, which makes me think that we can often reduce the amount of sugar in recipes or even omit it completely, with results that are still amazing.

 You’ll only need a few ingredients to make this delicious fudge:

 - Vanilla extract

 How to make keto chocolate peanut butter fudge